-- As noted above, real wages improved in January to -6.1% and then turned positive for the first time in 16 months to +0.6% in February and +1.6% in March as both inflation came down and nominal wages rose from their recent slumped figures. - It looks like most government and Russian corporate employees will receive average nominal pay increases of 5-6% and with inflation at 7.7% average this mean real wages will still be down -1.7% this year.
-BUT this is a huge improvement on last year. - Still nominal wages will not be strong and it appears that pensions will rise below inflation as well. - Unemployment actually improved in March to 5.6% after some months of stabilisation at 5.8%, which is good news but we note that many workers receive shorter hours and less pay per hour. - Disposable income was down -6.9% in February and then bounce up to just -1.8% in March BUT we argue that this indicator is of little value as it includes FX sales and purchases by citizens and the first quarter figures were probably warped by the rouble fluctuations. - Consumer credit was exploding by +35-40% annually in 2012-2013 and then decelerated to 20% growth in 2014.
-New consumer credits (in roubles) were still rising at the start of 2015 by about 10% but by the end of last year they had turned negative and remain so at the start of 2016 by -5%.
-Of course less available credit will hold back household spending and is a major reason we keep our spending estimate in negative territory this year, combined of course with the effect of negative real wages. - Consumer confidence at the start of 2015 was the second worse figure in 25 years (excluding 2009) at -32 and then improved by Q3 to -24 but slipped back in Q4 to -26.
-The first quarter 2016 was a roller-coaster and rouble volatility and international tensions (Syria/terrorism) helped keep the indicator down at -30 in the first quarter of 2016.
-But our "guesstimate" for the second quarter this year is that this indicator will pick up slightly.
+- As noted above, real wages improved in January to -6.1% and then turned positive for the first time in 16 months to +0.6% in February and +1.6% in March as both inflation came down and nominal wages rose from their recent slumped figures.
+BUT this could not be sustained and real wages went negative again in April by -1.7% and by -1.0% in May. - Nominal wages were 6.1% in May for example. - It looks like most government and Russian corporate employees will receive average nominal pay increases of 5-7% in 2016 and with inflation at 7.7% average this means real wages will still be down -1.7% this year.
+BUT this is a huge improvement on last year. - Still nominal wages will not be strong and it appears that pensions will rise below inflation as well. - The retirement age for government employees will gradually rise to 65 for men and 63 for women.
+Starting in 2017, the retirement age for all government employees will rise by 6 months each. - Unemployment actually improved in May back to 5.6% after being at 6.0% for two months, which is good news but we note that many workers receive shorter hours and less pay per hour. - Disposable income was down -6.9% in February and then bounce up to just -1.8% in March and then slumped again to -5.7% in May.
+BUT we argue that this indicator is of little value as it includes FX sales and purchases by citizens and the first quarter figures were probably warped by the rouble fluctuations. - Consumer credit was exploding by +35-40% annually in 2012-2013 and then decelerated to 20% growth in 2014.
+New consumer credits (in roubles) were still rising at the start of 2015 by about 10% but by the end of last year they had turned negative and remain so through the first half of 2016 at an average of -6% to -8%.
+Of course less available credit will hold back household spending and is a major reason we keep our spending estimate in negative territory this year, combined of course with the effect of negative real wages. - Consumer confidence at the start of 2015 was the second worst figure in 25 years (excluding 2009) at -32 and then improved by Q3 to -24 but slipped back in Q4 to -26.
+The first quarter 2016 was a roller-coaster and rouble volatility and international tensions (Syria/terrorism) helped keep the indicator down at -30.
+Our "guesstimate" in May for the second quarter this year was for "a slight pick-up" and that is exactly what happened with consumer confidence improving to -26.
+We expect this indicator to continue improving on the back of a stronger rouble and sinking inflation which will bring real wages back into positive territory on a monthly basis during this summer-autumn.